ElisaLegnani/PhotorealisticRendering/README.md

 ## Contributing

+Any contributions are welcome!
 Please use the [issue tracker](https://github.com/ElisaLegnani/PhotorealisticRendering/issues) to report any bugs or file feature requests.

 ## License